 Hey there!
-Today, let’s dive into a topic that might seem straightforward but actually has some interesting nuances—the opposite of “moralize.”
-You’ve probably heard someone “moralizing” about right and wrong, but what’s the opposite of that?
-Is there a word or phrase that captures that?
-If you’ve ever wondered about this, you’re in the right place because I’ll walk you through everything you need to know.
+Today, let’s explore one that might seem fairly straightforward, but is actually an interestingly nuanced matter — the opposite of “moralize.”
+You may have heard someone “moralizing” about right and wrong, but what’s the opposite?
+Is there a word for that?
+If you’ve ever had a question about this, well then look no further because I’m going to explain everything that you’ll need.

 What Does “Opposite of Moralize” Mean?